tc39/proposal-import-attributes/README.md

 ### How is common behavior ensured across JavaScript environments?

 A central goal of this proposal is to share as much syntax and behavior across JavaScript environments as possible.
 To that end, JSON modules are standardized as much as possible (omitting just the contents of the redundant type check, which necessarily differs between environments, in addition to the pre-existing host-defined parts such as interpreting the module specifier and fetching the module).
-Module attributes are required to be coordinated across environments in [REGISTRY.md](./REGISTRY.md).

 However, at the same time, behavior of modules in general, and the set of module types specifically, is expected to differ across JavaScript environments.
 For example, WebAssembly, HTML and CSS modules may not make sense in certain minimal embedded JavaScript environments.
-To this end, the registry may contain some `type` values and even attribute keys which are supported in one environment but not others.
-The hope is that, by encouraging cooperation in the registry, cross-environment differences will be minimized.
+We hope that environments can experiment and collaborate where it makes sense for them.

 We see the management of compatibility issues across environments as similar, independent of whether metadata is held in-band or out-of-band.
 An out of band solution would also suffer from the risk of inconsistent implementation or support across host environments if some kind of coordination does not occur.